-Rotarians from the Downey Club and District 5280 have been involved with similar literacy programs with Guatemalan clubs for the past 15 years and have established relationships with members of the Guatemala Vista Hermosa Club.
-In recent months, Guatemala Vista Hermosa Rotarians, Downey Rotarians, and CoEd began working together to plan the projects described in this grant.
-Julio Grazioso from Guatemala Vista Hermosa, Rich Strayer from Downey, and others have helped lead this initiative.
-They have established goals for the project and have worked with their districts and others to help build a broad base of club and district support for their initiatives.
+Rotarians from the Calgary Club have been actively involved with similar GLP literacy programs and other Rotary projects in Guatemala since 2010, including participating in GLP program deliveries, working with a nonprofit language school, building a community library west of Xela, and supporting school construction, water projects, and medical programs.
+They have established relationships with members of the Guatemala La Reforma Club.
+In recent months, Guatemala La Reforma Rotarians, Calgary Rotarians, and CoEd began working together to plan the projects described in this grant.
+Esther Brol from Guatemala La Reforma, Barb Young from Calgary, and others have helped lead this initiative.
+They have established goals for the project and have begun working with their districts and others to help build a broad base of club and district support for their initiatives.

-For the projects described in this grant, volunteers from Downey and other participating Rotary districts will travel to Guatemala to begin implementation of the computer, textbook, primary school reading, and scholarship and youth development programs.
+For the projects described in this grant, volunteers from Calgary and other participating Rotary districts will travel to Guatemala to begin implementation of the computer, textbook, primary school reading, and scholarship and youth development programs.

-International sponsor Rotarians, including Rich Strayer, along with Rotarians from other partnering clubs, will also travel to the project schools, help deliver the physical assets (such as the books and computer equipment), build relationships with host partner Rotarians and other project partners, and oversee project implementation, spending, accounting, and reporting.
-Many aspects of project oversight can be coordinated remotely by Julio Grazioso and Rich Strayer, using e-mail and phone.
+International sponsor Rotarians, including Barb Young, along with Rotarians from other partnering clubs, will also travel to the project schools, help deliver the physical assets (such as the books and computer equipment), build relationships with host partner Rotarians and other project partners, and oversee project implementation, spending, accounting, and reporting.
+Many aspects of project oversight can be coordinated remotely by Esther Brol and Barb Young, using e-mail and phone.
 In cases where physical distance to project sites is large-and additional oversight is needed-host and international sponsors will work in partnership with CoEd staff, volunteers, and Rotarians from other clubs to ensure that proper oversight is maintained.
-In addition, two of the students in the scholarship and youth development program will be sponsored through Downey, CA Rotarians.

-Finally, international Rotarians sit on the GLP Advisory Board, a governing body of Rotarians that oversees the projects as described in the answer to the above question.
+Finally, international Rotarians sit on the GLP Advisory Board, a governing body of Rotarians that provides